sunniesnow/sunniesnow/help.md

 - **Setting id**: `chart-offset`.
 - **Possible values**: Any number.

-This setting is used to set the offset of the chart in milliseconds.
+This setting is used to set the offset of the chart in milliseconds (the internal value is in seconds).
 The time of all events will be shifted by this value.
 The larger the number is, the later the events will be played.